-The site is located within the Colorado Plateau, which is home to many parks and preserves renowned for their natural beauty including Monument Valley and Canyon de Chelly National Monument.
+Located within the Colorado Plateau, the site is near many parks and preserves renowned for their natural beauty, including Monument Valley and Canyon de Chelly National Monument.

 And don’t forget to get your picture taken while standing in four places at once before you leave!